 Subsidence causes the ground to drop in an area quite literally.
-Indicated on Figure 2-4 from ORP states the City has the potential for a subsidence of 4-5 feet during a Magnitude 9 seismic event.
+Indicated on Figure 2-5 from ORP states the City has the potential for a subsidence of 4-5 feet during a Magnitude 9 seismic event.
 This subsidence will further exacerbate the effect of the resultant tsunami by creating a 3-foot permanent "storm surge" prior to the tsunami arrival.
 Anywhere in the City that is susceptible to tsunami runup will be negatively affected by subsidence.
-There is a higher probability of land movement for properties adjacent to waterbodies. wetlands and drainages such as Neacoxie Creek and Neawanna Creek, which may suffer from the compounded effects of subsidence and liquefaction due to saturated soils.
+There is a higher probability of land movement for properties adjacent to waterbodies such as Neacoxie Creek and Neawanna Creek which may suffer from subsidence due to saturated soils